All posts tagged: Family Support

 CAC2 Webinar–Finding Families to Serve

 In our October CAC2 All-Member webinar.
 Amy Godkin (ASK Foundation) helped us host a panel program that included Kim Buff (Momcology), Heather Held (Pediatric Brain Tumor Foundation), and Robyn Dillon (LCSW, Pediatric Hematology and Oncology, Children's Hospital of Richmond) who spoke on: Finding Families to Serve The panelists shared information on their success in the area of finding families to serve and how you can work with treatment centers to become a trusted partner.
-Finding Families to Serve Video Finding Families to Serve Handout Finding-Families-To-Serve-Handout Read more
+Finding Families to Serve Video Finding Families to Serve Handout Read more

 CAC2 Webinar–The Art and Science of Navigating the Clinical Trials Landscape for Childhood Cancer